-Steve Balderson’s The Casserole Club (2011) is a film about a group of very nasty, very selfish suburbanites in the late-1960s who try to escape the plastic tedium of their lives through ritualistic spouse-swapping.
+Steve Balderson’s The Casserole Club (2011) is a film about a conclave of very nasty, very selfish suburbanites in the late-1960s who try to escape the plastic tedium of their lives through ritualistic spouse-swapping.
 This one-sentence synopsis hardly does the film justice.
-Watching it is like being thrown around a cage by a gorilla at your local elementary school’s Christmas pageant.
+Watching it is like being thrown around by a gorilla at your local elementary school’s Christmas pageant.

 In the case of The Casserole Club, it is impossible to anticipate what will happen next, how the film will advance and unfold.
 The spectator is plunged into a motley of swirling colors and sounds and has no idea, precisely, who these people on the screen are, what they are doing, or why they are doing what they are doing.
 At first.
 As in every great work of cinema (think of Fassbinder or Miike at their best), things gradually come into focus, but the intelligence of the spectator is continuously respected and required.
 Nothing is dumbed down.
 Nothing is didactic.
 You are thrown into the space of the presentation.